codeontap/codeontap/docs/development/creating-a-release.md

     git tag -a v<Version> -m "Q?
 20??
 Train|Tram Release"
     git push --tags
     ```

+    NOTE: To align with the readthedocs treatment of version tags, the tag used for the CodeOnTap repo MUST omit the "v" prefix.

     [Repositories](./index.md) to be tagged and pushed (in the order shown) are